ytakefuji/score-covid-19-policy/README.md

 You may create a file called countries for scoring individual policies of countries.

 Country names must be separated by commas.

+VSL_data.csv was created by Mr. Kiuchi using data of the following paper:
+Viscusi, W., & Masterman, C. (2017).
+Income Elasticities and Global Values of a Statistical Life.
+Journal of Benefit-Cost Analysis, 8(2), 226-250. doi:10.1017/bca.2017.12

 <pre>
 $ cat countries
 Iceland,South Korea,India,Brazil,France,New Zealand,Taiwan,Sweden,Japan,United States,Canada,United Kingdom,Israel